 How to stop your retriever from jumping on others

-Using the training method above, you can effectively teach your dog to stay OFF you.
-But this will not carry over to other people.
+Using the training method above, you can effectively teach your dog to stay OFF of you.
+But this likely will not carry over to other people.
 Not even other family members.
 That is because your dog is jumping on people to exert dominance and each person must show the dog that he is not allowed to dominate them.

 Adult people in good health can correct the dog using the method above.
 But what about young children who do not have the strength to do this correction?
 Or older people who are too weak to do the correction and are most at risk?